itziksaban/CleanCodeTraining/CleanCode/LogAnalyzer.md

-A company has to build an application that will analyze appache logs and will generate the following reports:
+A company has to build an application that will analyze apache logs and will generate the following reports:

-Report 1 - Countries distribution:
+#### Countries distribution:
 Us: 37.3%
 Italy: 11.2%
 Germany: 31%

-Report 2 - Browsers distribution:
+#### Browsers distribution:
 Chrome: 57%
 Edge: 20%
 Firefox: 12%

-Suggest a design (including class diagrams) for such an application, that will allow that company to:
+Suggest a design (including class diagrams) that will allow that company to:
 * Handle huge files
 * Support different input sources (system file, azure blob, amazon s3, etc)
 * Support different input formats (currently apache logs, but can be csv, json and others)